Gradient dynamics approach to reactive thin-film hydrodynamics: Chemical reactions as nonlinear gradient dynamics

 we can express the chemical potentials (\ref{eq:ideal_chemical_potential}) as $\mu_\alpha = \frac{\delta F}{\delta n_\alpha}$ and therefore obtain as time evolution equations

-The more general form of (\ref{eq:time_ev_well_mixed_reactor_n1_func_deriv}) and (\ref{eq:time_ev_well_mixed_reactor_n2_func_deriv}) dates back to Marcelin \cite{Marcelin1914} and De Donder \cite{DeDonder1936, Van1958jcp} and suggests applicability to nonideal systems and to more complicated energy functionals as well as spatially extended systems.
-While we have motivated the form (\ref{eq:time_ev_well_mixed_reactor_n1_func_deriv})-(\ref{eq:time_ev_well_mixed_reactor_n2_func_deriv}) starting from simple mass action kinetics, we note that the same expression can be derived by considering chemical reactions as a diffusion process in the (continuous) configuration space of the reactive complex so that this form indeed remains valid for nonideal systems \cite{PaPR1997pa, HaTB1990rmp, Peters2017}.
-We now show that detailed balanced mass action type kinetics such as Eqs.~(\ref{eq:time_ev_well_mixed_reactor_n1_func_deriv})-(\ref{eq:time_ev_well_mixed_reactor_n2_func_deriv}) is a gradient dynamics, i.e., that $F$ monotonically decreases.
-To this end, we treat a more general scenario and consider a spatially extended system comprising the components $N_1, \ldots, N_Q$ with the particle densities $n_1, \ldots, n_Q$ in a closed, thermostatted box of volume $V$.
+The more general form of (\ref{eq:time_ev_well_mixed_reactor_n1_func_deriv}) and (\ref{eq:time_ev_well_mixed_reactor_n2_func_deriv}) dates back to Marcelin \cite{Marcelin1914} and De Donder \cite{DeDonder1936, Van1958jcp} and suggests applicability to nonideal systems and to more complicated energy functionals as well as \reviewchange{heterogeneous} spatially extended systems.
+While we have motivated the form (\ref{eq:time_ev_well_mixed_reactor_n1_func_deriv})-(\ref{eq:time_ev_well_mixed_reactor_n2_func_deriv}) starting from simple mass action kinetics, we note that the same expression can be derived by considering chemical reactions as a diffusion process in the (continuous) configuration space of the reactive complex so that this form indeed remains valid for nonideal systems \cite{PaPR1997pa, HaTB1990rmp, Peters2017}. \reviewchange{Note that in general, the \reviewchange{rate function} $r$ need not be constant and may depend on,~e.g., the local concentrations.} We now show that detailed balanced mass action type kinetics such as Eqs.~(\ref{eq:time_ev_well_mixed_reactor_n1_func_deriv})-(\ref{eq:time_ev_well_mixed_reactor_n2_func_deriv}) is a gradient dynamics, i.e., that $F$ monotonically decreases.
+To this end, we treat a more general scenario and consider a \reviewchange{heterogeneous} spatially extended system comprising the components $N_1, \ldots, N_Q$ with the particle densities $n_1, \ldots, n_Q$ in a closed, thermostatted box of volume $V$. \reviewchange{For clarity of notation, we exclusively use Greek script for field variable indexing and Latin script for reaction indexing.
 Between the $Q$ components, $R$ chemical reactions may occur.
-For clarity of notation, we exclusively use greek letters for field variables and latin letters for reaction indices.
-Each reaction $j$ is characterized by its stoichiometric coefficients $\nu^{f, b}_{\beta j} \geq 0$ for each component $\beta$ in the forward and backward directions, respectively.
+Each reaction $j$ is characterized by} its stoichiometric coefficients $\nu_{\beta j}^{f},\nu_{\beta j}^{b}\geq 0$ for each component $\beta$ in the forward and backward directions, respectively.
 Each reaction $j$ can then be summarized as

 Note that because chemical reactions conserve total mass, the stoichiometric coefficients must obey the condition